 6 more catalytic converter thefts reported in early April, Olympia police say

-Six more catalytic converters — a device used to control exhaust emissions — were reported stolen in early April, according to an update from Olympia police on criminal activity in the city through April 7.
+Six more catalytic converters — a device used to control exhaust emissions — were reported stolen in early April, continuing a trend that has been on the upswing in 2021.

-Five of the devices were taken from Ford Econoline vehicles, plus one more was removed from a 2007 Toyota Prius.
+According to a weekly update from the Olympia Police Department on criminal activity, five of the devices were taken from Ford Econoline vehicles, and one was removed from a 2007 Toyota Prius.

 The thefts are just another in a long line of stolen catalytic converters that have been reported here and throughout the region.
 The devices are coveted by thieves because they contain precious metals that can be resold.